rangle/angular-training-slides/slides/src/content/unit-testing.md

 ## Mocking Dependencies

 - We need an object that matches the "shape" of `TodoService` to test `AppComponent`
-- Note the use of `as` to assert the type of our mock.
+- Note the use of `as` to assert the type of our mock
 - The mock object must have an `addItem` method and `items` property
 - `addItem` doesn't actually need to do anything
 - `items` should be an array of fake todos